-If you miss an exam or feel that how you performed in an exam or assessment was affected by illness or other challenging circumstances, you need to write to your parent school to explain within five working days of the exam.
+If you miss an exam or feel that how you performed in an exam or assessment was affected by illness or other challenging circumstances, you need to inform your parent school as soon as possible.

 Past exam papers

 We have an archive of past exam papers from your course that you can look to give you an idea of what to expect from your exams, and can be a useful revision aid.